bitnami/containers/containers/wordpress/README.md

 - `MARIADB_PORT`: Port used by MariaDB server.
 Default: **3306**
 - `WORDPRESS_DATABASE_NAME`: Database name that WordPress will use to connect with the database.
 Default: **bitnami_wordpress**
 - `WORDPRESS_DATABASE_USER`: Database user that WordPress will use to connect with the database.
 Default: **bn_wordpress**
 - `WORDPRESS_DATABASE_PASSWORD`: Database password that WordPress will use to connect with the database.
+No defaults.

 This would be an example of using an external database for WordPress.